-If a seat belt is too short, even when fully extended and when the adjustable upper shoulder belt anchorage (if equipped) is in its lowest position, your authorized 2 dealer can provide you with a seat belt extender.
-This extender should be used only if the existing belt is not long enough.
-When it is not required, remove the extender and store it.
+If a seat belt is too short, even when fully extended and when the adjustable upper shoulder belt anchorage (if equipped) is in its lowest position, your authorized dealer can provide you with a seat belt extender.
+This long enough.
+When it is not required, remove the extender and stow it

 Using a seat belt extender when not needed can increase the risk of injury in a collision.
-Only use when the seat belt is not long enough when it is worn low and snug, and in the recommended seating positions.
+Only use when the lap belt is not long enough when it is worn low and snug, and in the recommended seating positions.
 Remove and store the extender when not needed.